Particular/docs.particular.net/tutorials/nservicebus-101/lesson-5/tutorial.md

 ### Systemic exceptions

 Outright flaws in your system cause **systemic exceptions**, which are straight-up bugs.
 They will fail every time given the same input data.
-These are our good friends NullReferenceException, ArgumentException, dividing by zero, and a host of other idiotic mistakes we've all made.
+These are our good friends NullReferenceException, ArgumentException, dividing by zero, and a host of other common mistakes we've all made.

-Besides the usual mistakes in logic, you may have encountered versioning exceptions when deserializing objects.
-These exceptions occur when you serialize one version of an object, then attempt to deserialize it into another version of the object.
-Like the other exceptions mentioned above, you can rerun your code as often as you like and it'll just keep failing.

 In short, these are the exceptions that a developer needs to look at, triage, and fix—preferably without all the noise from the transient and semi-transient getting in the way of our investigation.